• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 • You can withdraw your consent at any time on our Privacy Notice page.

-In most cases molybdenum is needed to meet the high end of the application properties, which is accomplished with comparatively small molybdenum additions.
-In fact, with the exception of High Speed Steel and Maraging Steel the Mo content often ranges between 0.2 and 0.5% and rarely exceeds 1%.
+The applied molybdenum additions needed to meet the high end of the application properties are comparatively small in most cases.
+In fact, with the exception of High-Speed Steel (HSS) and Maraging Steel the Mo content often ranges between 0.2 and 0.5% and rarely exceeds 1%.

 Properties of Molybdenum